Status of the MUonE experiment: MUonE analysis technique

 The hadronic contribution to the running of $\alpha$ is most easily displayed by considering the ratio $R_{\rm had}$ of a cross section including the full running of $\alpha$ and the same cross section with no hadronic running.
 At Leading Order (LO) the cross section has simply the squared coupling factorised, so this approximation holds:

 For a muon beam energy of 160~GeV, the centre-of-mass energy is $\sqrt{s} = 0.418$~GeV and the maximum momentum transfer is $t_{max} = -0.175$~GeV$^2$.
 The hadronic contribution $\Delta\alpha_{\rm had}(t)$ has a tiny variation across the probed kinematical range $0 < |t| < |t_{max}|$, changing from a vanishingly small value at low $|t|$ to about $10^{-3}$ at the peak of the integrand in (\ref{amu_xalpha}), which occurs at $t = -0.108 \mathrm{~GeV}^2$ ($x = 0.914$).
 A competitive determination of \amuHLO~ requires a precision of ${\cal O}(10^{-2})$ in the measurement of the hadronic running, which translates into an unprecedented precision of ${\cal O}(10^{-5})$ in the shape of the differential cross section.
 Reaching this accuracy requires a huge statistics of data, in the order of few times $10^{12}$ events.
 Therefore even preliminary simulation studies would present a computational challenge.
 A smart trick applicable to the simulation studies consists in using the very same MC sample to determine the $R_{\rm had}$ ratios, by reweighting events to include or exclude the hadronic component of $\alpha(t)$.
 The distribution simulating real data (the \emph{pseudodata}) is determined with the hadronic running switched on, and is fluctuated for the expected statistical uncertainties corresponding to the desired luminosity.
-The distribution representing the theory prediction is determined with the hadronic running switched off and neglecting the statistical uncertainties, assuming that it will be the case in the end.
-In this way in the ratio of these two distributions almost all the correlated uncertainties due to limited statistics will cancel out and the signal from the hadronic running will be visible.
+The distribution representing the theory prediction is determined with the hadronic running switched off and without additional fluctuations.
+In this way the correlated uncertainties due to the limited number of generated events will cancel out in the ratio of the two distributions, given that they differ just for the slightly different event weights, and the signal from the hadronic running will be visible.
 Obviously this trick works only with the MC simulation, while with real data one will have to match the generated MC statistics to the number of real data.

 At Next-to-Leading Order (NLO) the ratios $R_{\rm had}$ can be defined for observables like the scattering angles by using a more complex reweighting technique, considering the structure of the matrix element in events with the emission of a real photon.
 No attempt is done to estimate the momentum transfer $t$ event by event.
 Actually radiative events strongly modify the LO kinematics and their correct description is necessary.
 The analysis described in \cite{LoI} used a NLO Monte Carlo generator implementing an exact calculation including masses ($m_\mu, m_e$) and electroweak corrections in a fully differential code \cite{NLOgen}.
 The hadronic contribution $\Delta\alpha_{\rm had}(t)$ is included in the generator by the Jegerlehner numerical parameterisation \cite{Jeger95, Jeger08}, which is obtained from the dispersive integral of low-energy measurements of hadronic production in $e^+e^-$ annihilation and perturbative QCD.
 This parameterisation gives $a_\mu^{\rm{HVP,\,LO}} = 688.6 \times 10^{-10}$ when it is inserted into the master integral (\ref{amu_xalpha}).
 Other existing parameterisations can be used as well.